 Here you'll find answers to common questions our clients ask.
-Start by selecting one of the links below.
-If you don’t see what you need – send me an email at firstname.lastname@example.org.
+If you don’t see what you need – send us an email at firstname.lastname@example.org.

 What does it mean when we request that you supply a "Print Ready" file?

 Years ago, printers would refer to this as "camera ready" All the layout would be complete and printed out and ready for the print shop to take a picture of your art with their camera and then develop film.
 With the digital age, the majority of printers no longer use cameras and develop film manually.
 We now request that you supply a 'print ready" file.
 This means that we are you to supply a high resolution PDF file of the document you wish to print.
 If you're not sure how to accomplish this we'll be glad to walk you through the steps.
 Just give us a call.

 At what resolution should I save my photos and graphics?

 Pictures and graphics pulled from the internet are often low resolution, typically 72 dpi or 96 dpi.
 Avoid these graphics, as they will appear pixilated and blocky when printed.